 The system covers approximately 760 acres and contains four individual wetland cells, in addition to levees, canals and ditches.
-The marsh flow-way treats water pumped through it from Lake Apopka.
-Water flows west to east in the four cells and is controlled by screw gates and riser boards in the individual cells.
-Treated water from all cells collects in a pump basin, where water is pumped into the Apopka-Beauclair Canal.
-Most of the cleaner, treated water returns to Lake Apopka, while the remainder flows downstream toward Lake County Water Authority’s nutrient removal facility (NuRF).
+Prior to construction, the area had been farmed for decades, during which time many feet of organic soils had been lost.
+Now lake water flows by gravity from west to east through one of the cells, before it is collected in the pump basin and lifted back up to the Apopka-Beauclair Canal.
+Most of the cleaner, treated water returns to Lake Apopka, while the remainder flows downstream toward Lake County Water Authority’s nutrient removal facility (NuRF) and Lake Beauclair.

-Dominant vegetation communities growing in flow-way cells are shallow marsh and shrub swamp species, including species such as pickerelweed (Pontederia cordata), arrowhead (Sagittaria lancifolia), cattail (Typha sp.), while shrub swamp includes primrose willow (Ludwigia peruviana), and some Salix spp.
-Open water areas are common in wetland cells.
+The dominant vegetation growing in flow-way cells are shallow marsh and shrub swamp species, including species such as pickerelweed (Pontederia cordata), arrowhead (Sagittaria lancifolia), cattail (Typha sp.), while shrub swamp areas have primrose willow (Ludwigia peruviana) and some willow (Salix).
+Open water areas are common within the wetland cells.

 As incoming lake water passes through the Marsh Flow-Way’s shallow cells, the emergent vegetation slows water’s velocity, causing suspended particles and algae containing phosphorus and other nutrients to settle out.
 These accumulated organic particles, along with decayed wetland vegetation, continuously form new sediments, which store the filtered nutrients.
 It takes water two to seven days to flow through the system.